Jackson-Wang-0/cse15l-lab-reports/lab-report-3-week-6.md

 _Then after `cd` into `markdown-parse`_

 - We can now compile and run the tests for our repository !
--

 <img width="617" alt="截屏2022-02-11 上午1 59 47" src="https://user-images.githubusercontent.com/97211608/153571792-e5e49caf-040c-445b-84b4-50da783b9818.png">

 - All 8 tests passed with no errors :)

-## combining `scp`, `;`, and `ssh` to copy the whole directory and run the tests in one line
+## Combining `scp`, `;`, and `ssh` to copy the whole directory and run the tests in one line

  ```
-$ scp -r . cs15lwi22awg@ieng6.ucsd.edu:~/markdown-parse; ssh cs15lwi22awg@ieng6.ucsd.edu cd markdown-parse javac -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar MarkdownParseTest.java; java -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore MarkdownParseTest
+$ scp -r . cs15lwi22awg@ieng6.ucsd.edu:~/markdown-parse;
+ssh cs15lwi22awg@ieng6.ucsd.edu cd markdown-parse
+javac -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar MarkdownParseTest.java;
+java -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore MarkdownParseTest

  ```

 <img width="601" alt="截屏2022-02-11 上午2 09 00" src="https://user-images.githubusercontent.com/97211608/153573168-45196e97-0e1a-44c6-8d6d-052a7220aacb.png">

-- We can see that in this one line of code, the files have been successfully copied and we connected to the server and running the all the tests
+- We can see that in this one line of code, the files have been successfully copied and we connected to the server with all the tests compile and running

+## The END